 The z-index property in CSS controls the vertical stacking order of elements that overlap.
-As in, by default which one appears as if it is physically closer to you. z-index only effects elements that have a position value other than static
+As in, by default which one appears as if it is physically closer to you, z-index only affects elements that have a position value other than static

 Following the process, you can add a z-index to your website.
 You can see our other articles to learn How to speed up Elementor website by optimizing images

 We hope this article will help you.
 If you like this article please like our Facebook page to stay connected.